Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality

-The first sum runs over all box diagrams $\boxplus'$ obtained from $\boxplus$ by moving a symbol from a box in column $j+1$ to the box to its left in column $j$.
-Let $\boxplus_{i,j+1}$ be the box with the symbol that is moved to the left, then the power of $q$ depends on the symbol moved as follows
+where the first sum runs over all box diagrams $\boxplus'$ obtained from $\boxplus$ by moving a symbol from column $j+1$ to column $j$.
+Let $\boxplus_{i,j+1}$ be the box with the symbol that is moved to the left, then the power of $q$ is given by \abovedisplayskip0.3em \belowdisplayskip0.3em